rontarrant/gtkDcoding/docs/_posts/2019-04-30-0031-imagemenuitem.md

 Then, just like a `Button`, we `add()` the `Image` and then set up a signal.

-This callback is nothing unusual, so let’s look at where all that `Box` stuffing was delegated to…
+This callback is nothing unusual, so let’s look at where all that `Box` stuffing was delegated to...

 ### The ImageMenuBox Class